List of Captain Tsubasa characters: Kojiro Hyuga

 Kojiro Hyuga (日向 小次郎, kana: ひゅうが こじろう) is the secondary protagonist, a forward and the ace striker for the Japanese national team.
-Coming from a poor family from Okinawa, Hyuga lost his father at a young age so he had to take part-time jobs to help out his family.
+Coming from a poor family from Saitama, Hyuga lost his father at a young age so he had to take part-time jobs to help out his family.
 Although he can be quite hot-headed and arrogant, he's a very nice person, particularly towards his family and his teammates Takeshi Sawada and Ken Wakashimazu.
 After losing the elementary school tournament against Nankatsu, Hyuga, along with Sawada and Wakashimazu, joins Toho Academy, but fails to win the middle school tournament two times, only managing to get a win, sharing it with Nankatsu.
 He's recruited for the U-16 Japanese team and plays in all the matches, scoring the most goals.
 Later in high school, he wins three consecutive tournaments for Toho.
 He's taken off from the U-20 Japan team because he lacked post play.
 Aside from developing post play, he creates the Raiju Shoot, a shoot more powerful than his Tiger Shoot and develops a relationship with Maki Akamine, a softball player.
 He returns to the team and plays in the subsequent matches of the Asian preliminaries and the World Youth.
-He then signs a contract with Juventus F.C. but is taken off the team because of his poor balance and is loaned to Reggiana from Serie C.
+He then signs a contract with Juventus FC but is taken off the team because of his poor balance and is loaned to Reggiana from Serie C.